schlotg/node-aws-deploy/README.md

 Your application will now run every time the server is started.
 On start and restart node-aws-deploy will: grab the latest code from your git repository branch and look for NPM dependency changes.
 On a web hook post node-aws-deploy will find all the running AWS instances of this same type and restart them so updates are propagated across the entire scale group.

+Once your application is setup and running correctly, you will want to create a AMI that will be used in your scale group.
+To create an AMI:
+1. Open the AWS console and select EC2
+2. Go to instances, and find the instance that was just configured with node-aws-deploy
+3. Write down its instance id
+4. Select volumes and select and inspect one until you find a match for the instance id in the attachment information.
+5. With that volume selected, select actions->create snapshot.
+Name it appropriately and click create.
+6. Go to snapshots and find your new created snapshot.
+It might take a few minutes for it to finish.
+7. Select the snapshot and the then select create->image.
+Name it appropriately and click create.
+8. This new AMI should now be available and listed in the AMI section.
+Use it to launch new instances, create scale groups, etc...